dotlang/language/doc/RFE.md

 `(x,y) = func1()` does not have a meaning. what is the left side?
 `@` is inverse of `()`.

-? - can we simplify function by saying its input is a tuple?
+N - can we simplify function by saying its input is a tuple?
 If so, we should permit sending subtypes to the function which makes things confusing.
 Also we should permit optional values which makes method dispatch difficult.

-? - if we use function name as a variable it will be confusing.
+Y - if we use function name as a variable it will be confusing.
 `func f(x:int)->`
 `var t: func(int) = f`
 Maybe we should add a notation.
 The only advantage is prevent confusion.